earthwallet/bitcoin-dapp-template/README.md

-# Earth Wallet Connect - Bitcoin DApp Sample (Vite React App)
+# Earth Wallet Connect - Bitcoin DApp Template

 This repository contains a simple Vite React app which demonstrates how to build Bitcoin DApps using Earth Wallet Connect.